-Changes in organization codes must be approved by the CAIRS Point of Contact (POC) for the Cognizant Secretarial Officer or their designated CAIRS Point of Contact at the DOE field organization and the CAIRS Program Manager.
-Requests for changes in organization code should be initiated through the ES&H Helpline at (800) 473-4375 or by sending e-mail to CAIRS support at esh-infocenter@eh.doe.gov.
+Changes in organization codes and sub-level codes must be approved by the CAIRS Point of Contact (POC) for the Cognizant Secretarial Officer or their designated CAIRS Point of Contact at the DOE field organization and the CAIRS Program Manager.
+Requests for changes in organization code should be initiated through the HSS Infocenter at (800) 473-4375 or by sending e-mail to CAIRS support at HSS_Infocenter@hq.doe.gov.